gijojohn7904/gijojohn7904/README.md

 - **Current Role**: Data Analyst Intern at Mentorness, where I develop and visualize key performance metrics to aid in policy evaluation and decision-making.
 - **Past Experience**: Over 2.9 years at Flipkart, leading a team of 120+ members in optimizing warehouse functions and reducing operational inefficiencies.
-- **Key Achievements**:
-  - Reduced operational pendencies by 20%
-  - Decreased breach incidents by 43%
-  - Enhanced safety and quality, cutting workplace incidents by 17%

 ### 💼 Technical Skills